three swimmers Hannah Cole

 Groom regularly to avoid matted fur (stops regulating temperature).
 All dogs (not just light nosed-ones) are at risk of sunburn as are some breeds of cats.
 Talk to your vet about safe sunscreens (never use human ones as they contain toxic ingredients like zinc or titanium oxide).

 Adders are common in hot weather.
 While they tend to stay out of the way, pets may encounter one while exploring heathland, woodland or sandy areas.
 Adders can be dangerous to dogs if disturbed because they bite when threatened.
 If you think an adder has bitten your dog, call your vet straight away.
-Dog-Friendly Cornwall has tips on when to avoid walking (‘safe hours’ were previously before 9am and after 7pm), but rising temperatures means this may need adapation to avoid basking snakes – see post for info.
+Dog-Friendly Cornwall has tips on when to avoid walking (‘safe hours’ were previously before 9am and after 7pm), but rising temperatures means this may need adaption to avoid basking snakes – see post for info.

 understanding and simplifying sun protection